Enter a name for the exam in the Exam text box and click the Add New button.

 In a similar way, check boxes for Lock Response can also be marked for individual items or collectively for sections.
 The Lock Response is disabled for case items.
 You must go back and change the setting on the Add/Edit Case page.

-The details about enemy contents can be seen by clicking the validation rules hyperlink, which displays a pop-up as shown below:
+The details about enemy contents can be seen by clicking the enemy content hyperlink, which displays a pop-up as shown below:

 Users are prevented from saving an exam form when an item has been added to the exam more than once.
 Examples of this situation include: